 This one is ozone-free and has multiple types of filters that together attack 99.97% of smoke, dust, pet dander, pollen, mold, cooking smells and any other particles down to .3 microns.
 Amazon

 The Levoit promises to help relieve allergies, congestion, and sneezing and is our pick for the best small air purifier.
 Although we can’t vouch for the unit’s specific efficacy against rhinitis, we can vouch for the fact that it has three filters (one more than most other units): HEPA for dust, pollen, and dander; carbon for odors; and polyester for lint and hair.
 One fun additional feature is that this one has an aromatherapy option if you’d like a little lavender to help lull you to sleep at night.

 The abilities and limitations of a HEPA air purifier

 The HEPA filter was initially designed to capture radioactive particles when the atomic bomb was being developed, because it can capture 99.97 percent of particles as small as .3 microns, which can evade other types of filters.
 (This is sometimes referred to as “true HEPA,” as European HEPA standards are required to trap only 85 percent of particles.)
 It works by ensnaring, sieving, and rerouting irritating particles.

 A HEPA air purifier is considered the gold standard, but it does have limitations.
 Any particle smaller than .3 microns—for example some viruses and VOCS (volatile organic compounds) like aerosols, ammonia, and other toxins)—will slip right through.
-And changing your filter often enough is key: A HEPA filter does a great job of capturing mold, but if you don’t change the filter, the purifier can end up redistributing that mold back into the air.
+Changing your filter often enough is key.
+A HEPA filter does a great job of capturing mold.
+If you don’t change the filter, the purifier can end up redistributing that mold back into the air.